 11.1.2) Merit Analysis

-a) Principal Investigator:
+a) Regarding the Principal Investigator:

-b) Host institution:
+b) Regarding the Host Institution:

-c.1) Definition of the objectives.
+c.1) Definition and relevance of the objectives.

-c.3) Scientific rationale and chosen methods.
+c.3) Scientific foundations and methods employed.

-d) Proposed Budget
+d) Regarding the Proposed Budget

 d.1) Budget adequacy in relation to: